 Paranormal Cloud Activity – Discover the Dark Side of the Cloud in our Halloween Special

 Halloween is the time of the year, when creepy creatures walk the earth, spreading fear and dread.
 However, evil forces threaten to disrupt our daily lives throughout the whole year.
-On their search for an easy prey they also try to sink their claws into the cloud.
+On their search for easy prey they also try to sink their claws into the cloud.
 Discover with us the dark side of the cloud and learn how to protect yourself from lurking beasts.

 Silent Invasion of the Data Breaches